loconsta/GoodMovieWithoutMoney/index.md

 <p align="justify"> &nbsp;&nbsp;&nbsp; In the late 19th century the entertainment industry saw the advent of the first films.
 In the past hundred years movies have become an integral part of the lives of people around the globe.
 Nowadays, the movie industry has seen the advent of "superproductions" supported by insane amounts of money.
 However, budget might not be a mandatory prerequisite for movie quality, appreciation and revenue.
 We aim to study the relationship between movie rating, revenue, and budget throughout the last 60 years.
 In addition, we want to include movie genres in our analysis, and hope to reveal a time-dependent effect of trends in the movie industry.
 This would be signalled by an increased revenue/rating due only to genre differences, changing across decades.
 Lastly, we are interested in low budget movies with high revenue and ratings.
 We want to investigate possible common characteristics of these movies and how they evolve with time. </p>

 ## Datasets
 &nbsp;&nbsp;&nbsp; A huge collection of movies for the past century and the beginning of this century.
 A [CMU Movie Summary Corpus](http://www.cs.cmu.edu/~ark/personas/) served as our base dataset.
 To enable a complete overview of the movie distribution, we completed it using data from [IMDB](https://datasets.imdbws.com/), [TMDB](https://developers.themoviedb.org/3/getting-started/introduction), [Wikipedia](https://www.wikipedia.org/) and corrected monetary values using [inflation data](https://data.worldbank.org/indicator/FP.CPI.TOTL.ZG).
-Figure ref x gives an idea of the number of movies in each year that are contained in the database used for the analysis.The number of films produced in the twenty-first century has skyrocketed, exceeding 10,000 per year.
+The next figure gives an idea of the number of movies in each year that are contained in the database used for the analysis.The number of films produced in the twenty-first century has skyrocketed, exceeding 10,000 per year.

 <p align="center">
   {% include year_movie_distr.html %}
 </p>

+## Results

+<p align="justify"> &nbsp;&nbsp;&nbsp; To determine the success of a movie, we want to consider the box office revenue, the budget and the rating.
+Therefore, we have to analyse the relationship between these features.
+First of all, we  look at  their distributions.
+Figure ref x shows the distribution of the rating, which are in the range [0,10] and the distributions of revenue and budget in logarithmic scale.
+The last two are centred  around  108 US dollars.
+We remark that some movies are extremely far away from the centre of the distribution.</p>

 <p align="center">
   <img src="images/test_monkey.jpg" />